Fixed vs Variable Rates: Which can save you more?

 Average costs based on statistics (quarterly usage calculation) from AER for a five-person household.

 Based on these figures, you’ll probably choose a variable rate offer without a second thought.
 But do not forget to consider things like rising prices and convenient budgeting.

 If you’re sick of switching energy retailer you may choose a fixed rate plan.
 However, if you enjoy shopping around to find the best deal, go with a variable rate plan.

 Which way should you go?
-Start by comparing your rates with Econnex.
+Start by comparing your gas and electricity rates with Econnex.